yuofi/russian-stress-practice/README.md

 2. Get immediate feedback on your answer
 3. See the correct stress pattern highlighted
 4. Click "Next Word" to continue practicing
-5. Track your score at the bottom of the screen
+5. Use the sidebar to see your mistakes and switch practice modes

 ## Local Development